wpeka/wplegalpages/README.md

 ## Description ##

-Generate WordPress Legal Pages like Privacy Policy, Terms of Use, Disclaimers.
-Covers 25+ Legal Templates for all types of WordPress Websites.
+Generate a professional WordPress Privacy Policy, terms of use, terms & conditions, eCommerce returns & refunds policy, affiliate disclaimers & more.
+Covers 25+ expert vetted legal pages for WordPress websites.

-WPLegalPages is a popular and regularly updated privacy policy generator plugins with more than 180,000 downloads.
-From WordPress Bloggers, Affiliate Marketers, Corporate websites to ecommerce stores, the privacy pages are designed for different types of websites.
+WPLegalPages is a popular and regularly updated privacy policy generator plugins with more than 2,50,000 downloads.
+WordPress Bloggers, Affiliate Marketers, corporate websites, ecommerce stores, consultants use WP Legal Pages for their legal requirements.
+The plugin generates professional policy pages tailored to your website requirements across multiple geographies.

-### Privacy Policy Generator ###
+### Privacy Policy Generator - Free ###
-Generate a standard privacy policy to comply with ad networks.
+Generate a standard privacy policy to comply with ad networks, analytics, marketing tools on websites.
 Required for blogs, businesses and ecommerce websites.
+For a customized privacy policy (with GDPR opt out links), please use the Pro version.

-### Privacy Notice for California Consumer Privacy Act (CCPA) ###
+### Privacy Notice for California Consumer Privacy Act (CCPA) - Free ###
 Generate a standard privacy policy to comply with the new California Consumer Privacy Act (CCPA) and California Online Protection Act (CalOPPA).
 For a customized policy created using a guided wizard, please use the [Pro Version](https://club.wpeka.com/product/wplegalpages/?utm_source=wporg&utm_medium=wplegalpages&utm_campaign=wplegalpages&utm_content=readme-ccpa).

-### Terms & Conditions Generator ###
+### Terms & Conditions Generator - Free ###
 Generate a standard terms & conditions policy page.
 For a customized policy created using a guided wizard, please use the [Pro Version](https://club.wpeka.com/product/wplegalpages/?utm_source=wporg&utm_medium=wplegalpages&utm_campaign=wplegalpages&utm_content=readme-terms-and-conditions).

-### DMCA Policy Generator ###
+### DMCA Policy Generator - Free ###
 Generate a standard DMCA privacy policy page.
 Required for blogs, businesses and ecommerce websites that provide content sourced from other content producers.

 [youtube https://www.youtube.com/watch?v=iqdLl9qsBHc]